 1. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.

 Computer Configuration -> Administrative Templates -> System -> Group Policy

-3. Now your Local Group Policy Editor window should resume the one shown above, so in the right hand side, you have to look for the Configure Logon Script Delay setting which is Not Configured by default.
-Double click on this setting to get this:
+3. Now your Local Group Policy Editor window should resume the one shown above, so on the right-hand side, you have to look for the Configure Logon Script Delay setting which is Not Configured by default.
+Double-click on this setting to get this:

 You may now close the Local Group Policy Editor and reboot the machine to make changes effective.

 Now read: How to Speed up Logon with Group Policy Caching in Windows.